 Ms. Gray’s extensive copyright law experience includes representing a magazine publisher in a series of cutting-edge lawsuits at the intersection of traditional print media and emerging electronic technologies which ultimately established the publisher’s right to reproduce its magazine in electronic format (see, e.g., Faulkner, et al. v.
 National Geographic Society, et al., 294 F. Supp.
 2d 523 (S.D.N.Y.
 2003); aff’d, 409 F.3d 26 (2d Cir.
 2005)).
 Ms. Gray has advised clients with respect to diverse types of copyright issues, including fair use, work for hire, transfers, licenses and enforcement in transactional, counseling and litigation settings.

-Ms. Gray is a frequent speaker on topical issues on the copyright area, having appeared at events hosted by the Copyright Society of the U.S.A.; the American Intellectual Property Law Association; the Practising Law Institute; the American Bar Association; the State Bar of California; the San Francisco Intellectual Property Law Association; and the Center for Law, Technology and the Arts of Case Western Reserve University School of Law.
+Ms. Gray is a frequent speaker on topical issues on the copyright area, having appeared at events hosted by the Copyright Society; the American Intellectual Property Law Association; the Practising Law Institute; the American Bar Association; the State Bar of California; the San Francisco Intellectual Property Law Association; and the Center for Law, Technology and the Arts of Case Western Reserve University School of Law.
 Her publications include:

 - Fair Use, published in Understanding Copyright Law 2009 (Practising Law Institute)